particle-iot/thatconf-workshop-2019/content/docs/ch2.md

 ### Connect the Temperature sensor

-To connect the sensor, connect a grove cable to the port on the sensor.
-Then, connect the other end of the cable to the D2 port on the Grove shield.
+To connect the sensor, connect a Grove cable to the port on the sensor.
+Then, connect the other end of the cable to the `D2` port on the Grove shield.

 ![](./images/02/temp-connect.png)